-Barcelona attacks: Spanish royals join memorial for victims
+Police unsure whether Barcelona suspect crossed French border

 Source: Traces of TATP found

-Wednesday's explosion meant the attackers were unable to use material they were planning to deploy in the attacks, Catalan police Chief Josep Lluis Trapero said Friday.
+Wednesday's explosion meant the attackers were unable to use material they were planning to deploy in the attacks, Trapero said Friday.

 The attack in Barcelona, capital of the Spanish region of Catalonia, was therefore "more rudimentary than they originally planned," Trapero said.